 - 3. Health and Medical Care Expenses: These expenses are defined in 24 CFR 5.603, include costs incurred for the diagnosis, cure, mitigation, treatment, or prevention of disease or payments for treatments affecting any structure or function of the body.
 Health and medical care expenses include medical insurance premiums and long-term care premiums that are paid anticipated during the period for which annual income is computed.
-Medical income premiums continue to be eligible health and medical care expenses.
+Medical income premiums continue to be eligible for health and medical care expenses.
 However, health and medical care expenses may be deducted from annual income only if they're eligible and not otherwise reimbursed and may only be deducted for elderly or disabled families. - 4.
 Elderly/Disabled Household Exemption: An exemption of \$400 per household.
 See Section XV for definitions of elderly and disabled family.
 Upon implementation of HOTMA and subject to HUD guidance, this amount will be increased to \$525 and will be increased annually by HUD in accordance with the CPI for Urban Wage Earners and Clerical Workers, rounded to the next lowest multiple of \$25. - 5.
-Optional Deductions/Exemptions: VIHA may amend this policy and grant further deductions.
-Any such deduction would be noted here.
-HUD does not increase operating subsidies to offset additional deductions.
+Permissive Deduction: Per 24 CFR 5.611(b), a PHA may adopt, through written policies, additional deductions from annual income.
+PHAs will not be eligible for additional HUD funding based on application of these deductions.
+VIHA will provide a permissive deduction for tenants of Williams Delight Villa who have executed an escrow agreement with VIHA and deposited funds into an escrow account to facilitate the purchase of their unit under the Section 5(h) Homeownership Plan.
+The permissive deduction is equal to amount of monthly rent owed by the resident on the date of the deposit of the escrow funds into the escrow account.
+If the escrow funds are deposited into the escrow account on a date other than the first day of the month, the deduction shall be prorated starting on the date of the month the funds were escrowed.

-E. Computing Income-based Rent and Choice of Rent 24 CFR § 5.628.
+F. Computing Income-based Rent and Choice of Rent 24 CFR § 5.628.

 - 1. Total Tenant Payment: The first step in computing income-based rent is to determine each family's Total Tenant Payment (TTP).
 TTP is the higher of 30% of adjusted monthly income or 10% of gross monthly income, but never less than the Minimum Rent of \$50. - 2.
 Minimum Rent: The Minimum Rent shall be \$50 per month.
 Whenever both 30% of adjusted monthly income and 10% of gross monthly income are less than \$50, the Minimum Rent of \$50 will be the Total Tenant Payment. - 3.
 If the family is occupying a unit that has tenant-paid utilities, a utility allowance is subtracted from the Total Tenant Payment to compute Tenant Rent. - 4.
 If the result of this computation is a positive number, then the amount is Tenant Rent. - 5.
 If the TTP less the utility allowance is a negative number, the result is a utility reimbursement, which may be paid directly to the utility provider by VIHA pursuant to Section VIII. - 6.
 In developments with project-paid utilities, Tenant Rent equals TTP.
-24 CFR § 5.634. - 7.
-Choice of Rent
+24 CFR § 5.634.

+7. Choice of Rent